Japan joins U.S. in imposing new sanctions on North Korea

 North Korea has been under U.N. sanctions since 2006 over its ballistic missile and nuclear programs and the Security Council has ratcheted up the measures in response to five nuclear weapons tests and a series of missile launches.

 The United States is seeking further sanctions after North Korea tested a missile this month that was believed to be an ICBM.
+U.S. officials said on Tuesday they had seen increased activity at a site in the western city of Kusong that could be preparations for another missile test within days.

-Reporting by Kaori Kaneko and Elaine Lies, writing by Elaine Lies; Editing by Raju Gopalakrishnan
+Additional reporting by Kaori Kaneko in TOKYO and Philip Wen in BEIJING, writing by Elaine Lies; Editing by Raju Gopalakrishnan